Adipose tissue macrophages: M1/M2 macrophage polarization

 Macrophages are remarkably plastic cells which in order to adapt to different tissue microenvironments can assume a range of different phenotypes.
 Accordingly, macrophages can exhibit either pro- or anti-inflammatory phenotypes and are routinely classified into M1 (classically activated) phenotype and M2 (alternatively activated) phenotype.
 According to this classification, macrophages acquire M1 phenotype following in vitro stimulation with interferon gamma (IFN-γ) alone or in combination with TLR ligands (e.g. lipopolysaccharide (LPS)) whereas macrophages acquire M2 phenotype after in vitro exposure to IL-4 and IL-13.
 M1 macrophages secrete high levels of proinflammatory cytokines (e.g. tumor necrosis factor (TNF-α), IL-6, IL-1β) and generate reactive oxygen and nitrogen species such as nitric oxide via activation of inducible nitric oxide synthase (iNOS).
 Conversely, M2 macrophages activate arginase 1 (Arg1) that blocks iNOS activity and therefore inhibits nitric oxide production.
 They also secrete anti-inflammatory cytokines (e.g. IL-10, TGF-β, IL-4) essential for inflammatory response resolution.
 M1 macrophages are microbicidal and tumoricidal, and stimulate adaptive immune response.
 M2 macrophages are associated with anti-inflammatory and homeostatic functions linked to wound healing.
 However, in this classification system, M1 and M2 macrophages are regarded as two extreme phenotypes.
 For example, macrophages stimulated with IL-4 and IL-13 are defined as M2a, whereas macrophages stimulated with LPS and apoptotic cells as M2b and macrophages stimulated with IL-10, transforming growth factor-β (TGF-β) or glucocorticoids as M2c.
 In adipose tissue, distinction between M1 and M2 macrophage polarization can be monitored by assessing the expression of selected markers.
 Macrophages displaying M1 phenotype have been characterized by expression of F4/80, CD11c and iNOS whereas macrophages displaying M2 phenotype have been characterized by expression of F4/80, CD301 and Arg1.

-Adiopose tissue macrophage polarization was summarized in a recent review article Appari M et al., et al.
+Adiopose tissue macrophage polarization was summarized in a review article Appari M et al., et al.

+It is important to note that M1/M2 polarization paradigm is primarily based on in vitro studies of cells outside of their tissue context.
+Recent studies unveiled that tissue-specific resident macrophages generally cannot be classified into pure M1 or M2 polarization states.
+As a result, some functions described above may not be actually performed by ATMs, and additional states (e.g. "metabolic activated" ATMs) can also exist.